CodeGov-org/codegov-website/src/docs/docs/ic-book/ingress-selector.md

 rounds, they get a chance to include 6.6KB more (until they hit 26.6KB).
 Canister 1 however has already crossed the 26.6KB mark, so it will not be able to include anything, as the [total bytes included are compared to the cumulative quota](https://github.com/dfinity/ic/blob/67730a29e2c5272bcf7c3ad23e9ffa7309e1aede/rs/ingress_manager/src/ingress_selector.rs#L208C28-L208C73).
 Therefore, canister 1 which crossed the quota in the first round gets punished during message selection of the second roound, making this implementation more fair.

+### Consideration 2

+Condition 2.b is [weakened](https://github.com/dfinity/ic/blob/67730a29e2c5272bcf7c3ad23e9ffa7309e1aede/rs/ingress_manager/src/ingress_selector.rs#L33C1-L45C11) once the number of [round robin iterations](https://github.com/dfinity/ic/blob/67730a29e2c5272bcf7c3ad23e9ffa7309e1aede/rs/ingress_manager/src/ingress_selector.rs#L154C9-L154C43) reaches a [threshold](https://github.com/dfinity/ic/blob/67730a29e2c5272bcf7c3ad23e9ffa7309e1aede/rs/ingress_manager/src/ingress_selector.rs#L46).

+Initially, the quota is a hard limit with the only exception being the first canister's message.
+After the threshold is reached, this limit weakens as the quota is used to stop including messages for a canister only if the messages included is greather than the [difference between the current round robin iteration and the threshold](https://github.com/dfinity/ic/blob/67730a29e2c5272bcf7c3ad23e9ffa7309e1aede/rs/ingress_manager/src/ingress_selector.rs#L206C29-L206C99).
+This is needed to make sure that the payload builder does not get stuck.

+## Example